 Despite recent trends toward consolidation in the agricultural industry, farming generally remains a family affair.
-According to the United States Department of Agriculture, 97 percent of all farms in the United States are family owned.
+According to the United States Department of Agriculture, 98% of all farms in the United States are family owned.

 However, our increasingly mobile society has interrupted the familiar narrative of family members working side-by-side on the farm.
 Frequently, certain family members choose to follow alternative career paths while other family members choose to remain engaged with the family business.
 Commodity volatility, a tighter lending environment, increased regulation, and an aging baby boomer population also present challenges to family farming operations in planning for the future.
 As a result, developing a comprehensive succession plan is critical in today's environment to protect the long-term viability of the family farm and, frequently, family unity.
 Here are some reasons why:

 Every Business Needs a Leader—the Family Farm is No Exception.

 After the traditional leader(s) of the family farm are gone, who will be in charge?
 This is a decision that should not be left to chance.
 All family members do not necessarily possess equal interests or capabilities.
 Placing an unprepared, unwilling, or unable family member in a leadership role, intentionally or by default, can doom any business.